microstijn/PreVirS/README.md

 - [ ] if the existing model by grasso & caillaud is suitable, we may use their model outputs instead of running it ourselves.

 ### virus decay/adsorbtion module
-- [x] Concptualize how to inegrate virus decay into water quality module.
+- [x] Conceptualize how to integrate virus decay into water quality module.
 - [ ] integrate the virus decay/behavior from wp3 lab data (decay in relation to t, salinity, tss, virus genotype).
 - [ ] add parameters for how viruses attach to sediment particles.
 - [ ] connect this virus tracking module to the hydrodynamic model.